sparky23172/burpsuite-project-file-parser/README.md

 - Print all requests/responses from the proxy history
 - Print all requests/responses from the site map
 - Given a regex search the response headers or response bodies from the proxy history and site map
+- On all of the above, you can have the output show only items in scope

 # Blog Posts